top of page

 Short Bio For Media.

-Extended Bio For Fans.
+Extended Bio For Kids.

-COMBINING DANCE + SCIENCE.
-Prior to 2010, Jeffrey was “Scientist by day, dancer by night” until an airplane ride next to a talkative stranger helped him realize that he could spread his scientific message by combining science & dance into a high-energy performance.
-Jeff premiered as the Dancing Scientist on Season 5 of NBC's America's Got Talent where he advanced to the Top 100 acts in Las Vegas out of 70,000 nationwide auditions.
+COMBINING DANCE AND SCIENCE.
+Before 2010, Jeff was a “Scientist by day, and a dancer by night” until an airplane ride next to a talkative stranger helped him realize that he could combine science and dance into a high-energy performance.
+Jeff premiered as the "Dancing Scientist" on Season 5 of NBC's America's Got Talent where he advanced to the Top 100 acts in Las Vegas out of 70,000 nationwide auditions.
 In the end, he was only shown for a few seconds.
-Unwilling to give up, Jeff turned his 90-second act into a 50 min science assembly and launched his first school tour in 2011.
-Since then, the show has been performed over 400 times and featured at the USA Science & Engineering Festival, World Science Festival, Smithsonian Discovery Theater, Singapore Science Festival, and more.
+Unwilling to give up, Jeff turned his 90-second act into a 50-minute science assembly and started touring schools in 2011.
+Since then, his live shows have been performed over 400 times and featured at the USA Science & Engineering Festival, World Science Festival, Smithsonian Discovery Theater, Singapore Science Festival, and more.

 bottom of page